Hello again!

 via Contextual Consulting

-(20 on hours total since 2021)
+(25 hours total since 2021)

 Focused Acceptance & Commitment Training (referred to as FACT)